Shoto31/Material-awesomewm/README.md

 ## Material and Mouse driven theme for [AwesomeWM 4.3](https://awesomewm.org/)
 ### Original work by PapyElGringo, official development seem to have moved to [material-shell](https://github.com/PapyElGringo/material-shell)

-Note: This fork focuses on streamlining the config and adding some Quality of Life touches to the theme.
+Note: My fork focuses on adding a few keyboard shortcuts and some visual improvements.

 An almost desktop environment made with [AwesomeWM](https://awesomewm.org/) following the [Material Design guidelines](https://material.io) with a performant opiniated mouse/keyboard workflow to increase daily productivity and comfort.